 Applications for Full, Junior, Student and Country Membership shall be made in writing to the Membership Secretary on the form prescribed by the Trustees.

-The name and address of each Adult applicant and the name of each Junior applicant shall be presented to the Executive Committee, in advance of their Committee meeting, before being considered in the first instance by the Executive CommitteeThe Executive Committee may either refuse any application for Membership (without disclosing reasons) or provisionally approve the application provided that two-thirds of the Executive Committee present and voting shall vote in favour of such approval.
+The name and address of each Adult applicant and the name of each Junior applicant shall be presented to the Executive Committee, in advance of their Committee meeting, before being considered in the first instance by the Executive Committee.
+The Executive Committee may either refuse any application for Membership (without disclosing reasons) or provisionally approve the application provided that two-thirds of the Executive Committee present and voting shall vote in favour of such approval.

 Applications that have been provisionally approved by the Executive Committee will then be sent to the Trustees for final approval; but the Trustees have the right to reject and refuse an application for Membership, without disclosing their reasons for doing so.